 You can include the premiums you pay for qualified health insurance for qualifying family members in figuring your credit.
-Qualifying family members are:
+A qualifying family member is:

-- · Your spouse, and - Your dependents for whom you can claim an exemption on your tax return.
+- Your spouse (but see Married persons filing separate returns below), or - Anyone whom you can claim as a dependent on your tax return.
 (For children whose parents are divorced, see Children of divorced parents, later.)

 However, if any otherwise qualifying family member has other specified coverage (defined later), then that person is not a qualifying family member.

-Also, your spouse is not your qualifying family member if:
+Married persons filing separate returns.
+Your spouse is not treated as a qualifying family member if:

-- You are married on the last day of your tax year, - Your spouse is also an eligible individual, and - You file separate returns.
+- You are married on the last day of the year, - Your spouse was an eligible TAA recipient, alternative TAA recipient, or PBGC pension recipient during the year, and - You file a separate return for the year.